mrdaveanderson/mrdaveanderson.github.io/_posts/2017-04-14-CentOS7SerialConsole.md

 ```
 /sbin/agetty -L ttyS1 115200 vt100
 ```
-With the other machine attached to the serial port / SOL, you should immediately see a prompt on the serial port when you run that command
+With the other machine attached to the serial port / SOL, you should immediately see a prompt on the serial port when you run that command (`115200` is the speed, `ttyS1` is the serial port, `vt100` is the terminal type (but you shouldn't have to modify that.
+You may have to modify the speed and serial port until you are able to connect properly and on the port you want)

 # BIOS (if available)
 If your BIOS supports IPMI enable SOL under the IPMI and/or advanced area of the BIOS config